gnu-manuals/xsl-guides/README.md

 Just enter some Lisp commands for evaluation and execute with `C-j`.

-After starting emacs the integrated tutorial can be run with `C-h t`
+After starting emacs the integrated tutorial can be run with `C-h t`.
+The prefix key `C-h` stands for "help".
+To stop the tutorial type `C-x k` then hit enter.

+When using Emacs on a graphical display you can use `C-z` to minimize the window.

 ## Make